MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 > [!NOTE]
 > The Windows App SDK Visual Studio Extensions (VSIX) are no longer distributed as a separate download.
 They are available in the Visual Studio Marketplace inside Visual Studio.

+### Version 1.6.1 (1.6.240923002)

+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.6 release.

+- Fixed a crash when using FocusVisualKind.Reveal().
+For more info, see GitHub issue [#9966](https://github.com/microsoft/microsoft-ui-xaml/issues/9966).
+- Fixed noisy C++ exceptions from Bcp47Langs.dll.
+For more info, see GitHub issue [#4691](https://github.com/microsoft/WindowsAppSDK/issues/4691).
+Note that this fix removes the synchronization with `Windows.Globalization.ApplicationLanguages.PrimaryLanguageOverride`.
+- Fixed an issue where an extra `Unloaded` event was raised immediately after showing a `ContentDialog`.
+For more info, see GitHub issue [#8402](https://github.com/microsoft/microsoft-ui-xaml/issues/8402).
+- Fixed an issue where a CommandBar menu might have incorrectly opened up even when there was room for it to open down.
+- Fixed some issues where input to `InputNonClientPointerSource` regions was not handled correctly when the top-level window was running in right-to-left mode.
+- Fixed the compile-time check for the Windows SDK framework version to handle the slightly different framework name used for .NET 9.

 ## Version 1.6

 The following sections describe new and updated features and known issues for version 1.6.